iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/5sem/mechanics_of_solids.md

-# Syllabus

-## Mechanics of Solids

-**Course Objectives:**

-The main objective of this course is to provide fundamental knowledge and skills to solid mechanics.
-After completion of this course the students will be able to know in depth knowledge of general stress and strain.

-**Course Outline:**

 1. **Load on Structure and Response of Material (1 hour)**
     * General Load on Structure and its Effects
     * Elastic and Non-elastic Response of Solids